-About a decade after in 2019, the young and growing city of the future has more than doubled its population with a total of 3,355,900 comprising 1,024,100 females and 2,331,800 males.
+Around a decade later in 2019, the flourishing city of Dubai had more than doubled its population with a total of 3,355,900 residents comprising of 1,024,100 females and 2,331,800 males.